Smoke alarms

 Kitchens

-Hobs, ovens and microwaves all have the potential to cause a fire.
-Keep them clean and in good working order because a build-up of fat and grease can ignite a fire.
-Keep tea towels, cloths and curtains away from the cooker, hob and electrics.
+Hobs, ovens, and microwaves all have the potential to cause a fire.
+Keep them clean and in good working order - a build-up of fat and grease is a fire hazard.
+Keep tea towels, cloths, and curtains away from the cooker, hob, and electrics.

-Kitchen equipment should be kept clean and free of any debris that could ignite and keep a fire blanket in the kitchen which can be used to extinguish a fire.
-If you use a chip pan never leave it unattended, and consider replacing it with an electric deep fat fryer which is fitted with a thermostatic cut-out.
+Keep kitchen equipment clean and free of debris, and keep a fire blanket in the kitchen.
+If you use a chip pan, never leave it unattended.
+In fact, consider replacing it with an electric deep-fat fryer or air fryer with a thermostatic cut-out.
 Never use water to extinguish a chip pan fire.

 Open fires

-If you have a real fire in your home never leave it lit without a fireguard and make sure that the guard is secured in place, especially if you have children or pets.
-Keep all furniture at least 1 metre away from the fire to minimise the risk of ignition by stray embers.
-Never dry clothes in front of the fire because they could easily catch fire.
-Make sure the chimney is swept on a regular basis (at least annually).
+Always use a fireguard with a real fire and make sure it is secured in place, especially if you have children or pets.
+Only use seasoned dry logs or coal as fuel.
+Keep furniture at least one metre away from the fire to minimise the risk of ignition by stray embers.
+Never dry clothes in front of an open fire because they can easily catch alight.
+Have the chimney swept regularly (at least annually).

 Furniture

-All upholstered furniture, such as sofas bought from new or second hand must meet home fire safety standards.
-This means the fillings and fabric must have undergone safety tests.
-New furniture should come with fire safety advice on their labels, these can be found under cushions.
+All upholstered furniture, whether bought new or second-hand, must meet home fire safety standards.
+This means the fillings and fabric have passed stringent safety tests.
+New furniture should come with fire safety advice on the label, which can be found under the cushions.
 Always check for the label before you buy.

 Electrical fires

-Hot plugs or sockets, scorch marks, fuses that often blow, or flickering lights are all signs of loose wiring or other electrical problems.
-To avoid electrical fires always check that you use the right fuse to prevent overheating and try and keep to one plug per socket.
+Hot plugs or sockets, scorch marks, fuses that often blow, and flickering lights are all signs of loose wiring or other electrical problems.
+Make sure you use the right fuse for the right appliance to prevent overheating.
+If possible, try to keep to one plug per socket.
+Have your fixed electrics inspected and certified by a qualified electrician at least once every ten years.

 Never use multi-point adapters.
-If you do need more sockets, ensure they're fitted by a qualified electrician or use a proprietary ‘gang’ socket and make sure you've appropriate circuit breakers installed.
-Keep lamps well away from flammable materials and in a location where they cannot be knocked over.
-If you're buying a new electrical appliance check it has a British or European safety mark.
+If you do need more sockets, have them fitted by a qualified electrician or use a proprietary ‘gang’ socket and make sure you have appropriate circuit breakers in place.
+Keep lamps well away from flammable materials and in locations where they can’t be easily knocked over.
+Check that new electrical appliances have a British or European safety mark before buying them.

 Candles

-Candles and tea-lights have become increasingly popular and often play important roles in many religious festivals.
-Anything that smoulders, such as incense, or has a naked flame is a fire risk.
-If you do choose to have candles or tea lights in your home, always put them on a fireproof surface and do not leave them burning unattended.
+Anything that smoulders, such as incense, or has a naked flame, like a candle or tealight, is a fire risk.
+If you do have candles or tealights in your home, always put them on a fireproof surface and don’t leave them unattended when burning.

 Cigarettes and matches